Uniformizing complex ODEs and applications: Introduction

 The statement of Theorems~A and~A' indicate that the structure of the singularities of $\cald$ lying in $\Delta_{\infty}$ must bear significant information on the global dynamics of corresponding vector fields.
-According to this principle, it is natural to wonder that complete vector fields whose associated foliations $\cald$ have only ``simple singularities'' in $\Delta_{\infty}$ must be amenable to a detailed global analysis.
-For ``simple'' singularities we shall mean the following types of singular points $q \in \Delta_{\infty}$ for $\cald$: \begin{enumerate} \item Non-degenerate singularities: this means that $\cald$ can locally be represented by a vector field having non-degenerate linear part at $q$ (i.e. the Jacobian matrix of $X$ at $q$ is invertible, equivalently, it possesses $n$ eigenvalues different from zero).
+This is an idea that can be thought of as a principle similar to Painlev\'e's test for differential equations having ``meromorphic solutions'' which actually constitutes a context where our methods can equally well be applied.
+In a sense, this might provide an element of explanation for the remarkable effectiveness of Painlev\'e's test.
+In any case, letting this principle guide us, it is natural to wonder that complete vector fields whose associated foliations $\cald$ have only ``simple singularities'' in $\Delta_{\infty}$ must be amenable to a detailed global analysis.
+Throughout this paper, by ``simple'' singularity, it is meant the following types of singular points $q \in \Delta_{\infty}$ for $\cald$: \begin{enumerate} \item Non-degenerate singularities: this means that $\cald$ can locally be represented by a vector field having non-degenerate linear part at $q$ (i.e. the Jacobian matrix of $X$ at $q$ is invertible, equivalently, it possesses $n$ eigenvalues different from zero).
 Besides, since resonances may arise, we assume that $q$ is {\it not of Poincar\'e-Dulac type}, i.e. if all the eigenvalues of $\cald$ at $q$ belong to $\R_+^{\ast}$ then $\cald$ must be locally linearizable about $q$.

 \item Codimension~$1$ saddle-nodes: these are singularities of $\cald$ lying in $\Delta_{\infty}$ whose eigenvalue associated to the direction transverse to $\Delta_{\infty}$ is equal to {\it zero} whereas it has $n-1$ eigenvalues different from zero and corresponding to directions contained in $\Delta_{\infty}$.
 Again we require that the $(n-1)$-dimensional singularity induced on the plane $\Delta_{\infty}$ should not be a singularity of Poincar\'e-Dulac type. \end{enumerate}